Lain4504/novel-reading-mobile/README_US.md

 - EPUB export functionality for your favorite novels
 - Active development with passionate contributors

-## Download

-Download the latest release from [GitHub Releases](https://github.com/dmzz-yyhyy/LightNovelReader/releases/latest).
-To experience the latest features and bug fixes, download the latest build from [Actions](https://github.com/dmzz-yyhyy/LightNovelReader/actions).

 ## Plugin Development and Custom Data Sources

 You can add custom data sources and plugins to LightNovelReader.